Aatchouuuum/steamdeck-docker-windows/README.md

 ## How does it run windows ?
 This project is based on [Dockur - Windows](https://github.com/dockur/windows) which provide you a simple way to run a windows VM with docker through a KVM container.
 It is really easy to use and have a lot of cool features.
 If you're a bit handy with linux and docker, please look at their work !

+> [!TIP]
-I made choices when I created scripts of this repo, but you could tweek them really easily by simply read the code and adapt it with the Dockur - Windows doc.
+> I made choices when I created scripts of this repo, for example I limited the storage to 30GB.
+But you could tweek them really easily by simply read the code and adapt it with the Dockur - Windows doc.
 Have fun !

 # Install Automatically